On this page

 - Who is in charge?

-- What is the Multnomah County Health Department Communicable Disease Services Program, and what does it do?
+- What does the Health Department's Communicable Disease Services Program do?

 What is happening?

-Multnomah County Health Department (MCHD) is working closely with School District leadership to notify potentially exposed individuals and recommend testing.
+Multnomah County Health Department is working closely with school district leadership to notify potentially exposed individuals and recommend testing.

 What is TB?
 What are the risks and concerns with TB?